digital-asset/dablchat/README.md

 ```bash
 make clean && make package
 ```
-This will create a versioned `dablchat-x.x.x.dar` file containing the compiled DAML model, a `dablchat-bot-x.x.x.tar.gz` tarball containing the python automation, and a `dablchat-ui-x.x.x.zip` archive containing the UI static assets.
-These files will be zipped into a `dabl-chat.zip` under the `target/` directory.
+This will create a versioned `dablchat-model-x.x.x.dar` file containing the compiled DAML model, a `dablchat-operator-bot-x.x.x.tar.gz` and `dablchat-user-bot-x.x.x.tar.gz` tarballs containing the python automation, and a `dablchat-ui-x.x.x.zip` archive containing the UI static assets.
+These files will live under the `target/` directory along with a zip archive in the form of a dabl integtation (`dabl-chat.dit`), containing all of them.

 ### 5. Upload and deploy to DABL

-Unzip and upload the three files to your [project:DABL](https://projectdabl.com/) collections.
+Upload the the model, bots and ui files to your [project:DABL](https://projectdabl.com/) collections.
 Then drag and drop the each one of them to your newly created ledger.

 ### 6. Set up your automation and UI

-Click on your ledger and navigate to the _Automation_ tab.
-Click on `change` next to _Running as:_ and redeploy the bot as your user.
-Then go to _UI Assets_ and click on `Publish` next to `dablchat-ui-x.x.x.zip` to host your static assets.
+Click on your ledger and configure the `dablchat-operator-bot` to run as the `UserAdmin` party and the `dablchat-user-bot` as your user.
+The `dablchat-ui-x.x.x.zip` will automatically be published to the subdomain containing your ledger id. `<your-ledger-id>.projectdabl.com`.

-### 7. Invite your users
+### 7. Check that the Operator has initialized

-In the _Live Data_ tab of your ledger confirm that a `Chat:Operator` contract has been created under your username.
-Click on _Add Party_ and start adding the users you want.
-Each user you added should now have a `DABL.Ledger.V3:LedgerParty` contract as well as a `Chat:UserInvitation` contract.
+In the _Live Data_ tab of your ledger confirm that a `Chat:Operator` contract has been created under UserAdmin.

 ### 8. Log in and start chatting!

-You can find the subdomain url of your DABL Chat app in the _UI Assets_ tab.
-Each user you added can now navigate to that URL and use their name and JWT token (found in the _Ledger Settings_ tab) to log in and start chatting!
+You can find the subdomain url of your DABL Chat app in the _Deployments_ tab.
+Share it with your users and you are ready to go!

 ## Credits
 The UI portion of this app was inspired by [React Direct Messaging Example by Pusher](https://pusher.com/tutorials/react-direct-messaging).